-Having checked the prerequisites (see Troubleshooting Agent-Based Collection of Oracle Inventory) and shown that the FlexNet inventory agent is correctly installed and can access the InventorySettings.xml file, you already know that the discovery process for initially identifying the target inventory device (the Oracle server) has worked.
+Having checked the prerequisites (see Troubleshooting Agent-Based Collection of Oracle Inventory) and shown that the FlexNet Inventory Agent is correctly installed and can access the InventorySettings.xml file, you already know that the discovery process for initially identifying the target inventory device (the Oracle server) has worked.

 However, there is a second kind of discovery involved in gathering Oracle inventory.
-Recall that the installed FlexNet inventory agent is policy-driven, not rule-driven (meaning that after device discovery, it is no longer affected by discovery or inventory rules that you set in the web interface).
+Recall that the installed FlexNet Inventory Agent is policy-driven, not rule-driven (meaning that after device discovery, it is no longer affected by discovery or inventory rules that you set in the web interface).
 It has no local record of previous discoveries; it has only its policy driving it to see what is available on this inventory device.
-In the case of an Oracle server as the target inventory device, the installed FlexNet inventory agent is driven to prepare three files for upload:
+In the case of an Oracle server as the target inventory device, the installed FlexNet Inventory Agent is driven to prepare three files for upload:

-- The standard hardware and software inventory (.ndi) file that is prepared on every inventory device - (and InventorySettings.xml is available and up-to-date), this .ndi includes any evidence found for Oracle Fusion Middleware applications. - A separate discovery (.disco) file that records the (re-)discovery of the installed Oracle Database - A separate inventory (.ndi) file exclusively for the inventory of all the Oracle database instances found on this device.
+• The standard hardware and software inventory (.ndi) file that is prepared on every inventory device

+Remember: If the PerformOracLeFMWScan preference is true (and InventorySettings.xmL is available and up-to-date), this .ndi includes any evidence found for Oracle Fusion Middleware applications.

+- A separate discovery (.disco) file that records the (re-)discovery of the installed Oracle Database - A separate inventory (.ndi) file exclusively for the inventory of all the Oracle database instances found on this device.